Greater Manchester Crimestoppers is campaigning against Modern Day Slavery.

 - Picked up by vehicles at unusual hours

-We're running a radio campaign on Key 103 to highlight the issues of Human Trafficking and Modern Day Slavery - you can hear the radio advert below:
+We've been running a radio campaign on Key 103 to highlight the issues of Human Trafficking and Modern Day Slavery - you can hear the radio advert below:

 Gary Murray, North West Regional Manager Crimestoppers, said: “Each year, over 8,000 people in Greater Manchester contact us each with valuable information about crime.
 We appeal to the public to be aware of the signs of Modern Day Slavery - and if they see suspicious activity to contact us today.
 It could be happening in your town or in your street.”